hash123shaikh/hash123shaikh.github.io/_pages/about.md

 ---
-permalink: /
+permalink: /about/
-title: "Hasan Shaikh — Researcher in AI for Cancer Imaging"
+title: "About"          # (you can keep "about" if you prefer)
 author_profile: true
 ---